sebnitu/vrembem/README.md

 ## About

-Vrembem is a front-end component library written to making available common web interface patterns.
+Vrembem is a front-end component library written to make available common web interface patterns.
 This allows developers and designers to implement robust components into their web projects while keeping them flexible and customizable through the use of the [BEM methodology](https://en.bem.info/methodology/) and [Sass CSS extension language](https://sass-lang.com/).

 This Vrembem repository is managed as a monorepo that contains all available components.
 Include all components using the convenient all-in-one [vrembem](./packages/vrembem#readme) package.